 Dominik Whitehead

-Dominik Whitehead serves as the Vice President of Campaigns for the NAACP where he leads and strengthens efforts in strategic advocacy and electoral campaigns at the local, state, and federal levels.
+Dominik Whitehead serves as the Senior Vice President, Campaigns and Mobilization for the NAACP where he leads and strengthens efforts in strategic advocacy and electoral campaigns at the local, state, and federal levels.
 Whitehead's career began with NAACP in 2019 as the National Civic Engagement Director where he worked to increase African-American voter turn-out through voter registration, voter mobilization, GOTV field efforts, and volunteer engagement.
 During the 2022 electoral cycle he was responsible for managing a $12 million Black voter mobilization program across 10 states.
 Under Whitehead's leadership, NAACP launched the Building Community Voice Fund grants program, where in 2022 NAACP granted $7.5 million to NAACP units and Black/Brown organizations focused on increasing civic participation through voter registration, voter turnout, and voter education.
 During the 2020 Presidential election cycle, Whitehead managed the largest independent Black voter mobilization at $16.5 million.

 Dominik joins the NAACP out of the labor movement at the American Federation of State, County and Municipal Employees (AFSCME) where he was Political Action Representative in AFSCMEs Political Department.
 As a political action representative, Whitehead was responsible for developing, implementing, and leading political campaigns and electoral programs that support AFSCME's goals and objectives of electing lawmakers who support working families.